HEALTH · CANCER

 Yes, significantly.
 In-hospital sepsis mortality rises steeply with age.
 Adults aged 18-44 have a mortality rate of roughly 6-8%, while those aged 85 and older face 40-50% mortality.
 This gradient reflects declining immune resilience and higher burden of chronic conditions in older adults.
 Speed of recognition and treatment is the single most important modifiable factor: each hour of delay in antibiotic administration increases mortality measurably.
 Source: Rhee et al., JAMA 2019; Surviving Sepsis Campaign 2021 guidelines.

 Yes, though the gap has narrowed considerably over the past two decades.
 For most common cancers, US five-year survival rates are modestly higher than UK rates.
 Contributing factors include earlier average stage at diagnosis in the US, faster access to newer treatments, and differences in data collection methodology.
 The UK has invested heavily in early diagnosis initiatives, and for cancers like breast and melanoma, UK survival now approaches US levels.
 Source: Cancer Research UK; Allemani et al., Lancet 2018 (CONCORD-3 study).
+A survival rate comparison table is available on the health statistics page.

 The NCI SEER Program publishes updated survival statistics annually, typically in the spring via the SEER Cancer Statistics Review.
 Each update incorporates the most recent year of complete follow-up data.
 Because five-year survival requires five years of observation, the latest statistics always reflect diagnoses from several years prior.
 Cancer Research UK updates its statistics annually based on Office for National Statistics data.
 This calculator is refreshed within 30 days of each major data release.
 Source: NCI SEER; Cancer Research UK.